mach3-software/MaCh3Tutorial/README.md

 Here, you can see that the prior distribution has much larger errors.
 This gives you some idea how well we constrain parameters during the fitting process.

 ## How to Develop a Model of Systematic Uncertainties

-In the next step, we will modify the analysis setup and repeat steps to see the impact.
+The systematic uncertainties in the MCMC describe how we are modeling the underlying physics.
+For example, you might have a cross-section model that describes how neutrinos interact with nuclei.
+For such a model, you may have several parameters that help implement the model in code, such as the absolute cross-section normalization, or the relative normalization for neutrino and anti-neutrino interactions.
+In this step, we will modify the analysis setup for one of our systematic parameters and repeat the tutorial steps to see the impact.

 First let's get a better understanding `TutorialConfigs/CovObjs/SystematicModel.yaml`.
 This is the main config that controls what systematic uncertainties will be used in the analysis.
 For example:
 ```yaml